a-rahimi/infixlang/README.md

   24
   ```

-  Here's a function that accumulates i^2 up to some i:
+  Here's a function that accumulates i<sup>2</sup> up to some i, and returns 30
+  for i=4:

   ```
     accumulate ~ [tally=tally+func, then~[i=i-1 accumulate], else~tally, if i]
     [tally=0 i=4 func~i*i accumulate]
   ```

 # The Repl